 PhonicsPlay is a great website for children to access to practice their phonic skills from home.

 We aim to change your child's reading book every Monday.
-This ensures each child has the opportunity to read their book within school to an adult at least once a week and with their family at home to develop their segmenting and blending skills.
+This ensures each child has the opportunity to read their book within school to an adult twice a week and with their family at home to develop their segmenting, blending and overall fluency skills.

 - We talked about the different parts of the book like; the front and back cover, the spine, the title, the blurb ect.